LJP MPs join hands against Chirag Paswan | Politics

 - India

-He asserted that 99 per cent of LJP workers were unhappy with the turn of events in Bihar as Paswan led his party against the JD(U) and fared poorly in the 2020 assembly polls.
-Paras said his group will continue to be part of the BJP-led NDA, and said Paswan can remain part of the organisation.
+He asserted that 99 per cent of LJP workers were unhappy with the turn of events in Bihar as Chirag Paswan led his party against the JD(U) and fared poorly in the 2020 assembly polls.
+Paras said his group will continue to be part of the BJP-led NDA, and said Chirag Paswan can remain part of the organisation.
 The group of five MPs has conveyed their decision of electing Paras as the LJP leader in Lok Sabha to the Speaker.
 There has been no comment from Paswan on the issue.
 Soon after Paras spoke to reporters, Paswan drove to his uncle's residence in the national capital to meet him.
-After waiting for some time in his car, he was allowed inside.
-Paras, however, was not there.
 Paswan's cousin and MP Prince Raj also stays at the same address.

+After spending over 90 minutes at the residence of Paras and Prince Raj, Paswan left without saying a word to the waiting media persons.

+It is believed that neither of the two rebel MPs met him.
+A household help said the two were not at home when the LJP chief arrived.

 Sources close to him have blamed the JD(U) for the split, saying the party had long been working to isolate the LJP president after his decision to go all out against Chief Minister Kumar in the 2020 assembly polls.PTI KR DV DV